Syfy Insider Exclusive

 By Josh Weiss

-Christopher Nolan recently set our goosebumps all aquiver by stating (via Variety) that he'd "love to make a horror film."
+Christopher Nolan set our goosebumps all aquiver earlier this year by stating (via Variety) that he'd "love to make a horror film."
 While Nolan's previous efforts have contained elements of terror (think Scarecrow's Fear Toxin hallucinations in Batman Begins, Joker's homicidal psychopathy in The Dark Knight, the existential threat of a dying planet in Interstellar, and even the specter of nuclear annihilation in Oppenheimer), the acclaimed storyteller has yet to craft a piece of cinema meant to curdle an audience's blood from start to finish.

 "I think a really good horror film requires a really exceptional idea.
 And those are few and far between," the acclaimed storyteller explained at an event hosted by the British Film Institute.
 "So I haven’t found a story that lends itself to that."